-- Use of the heating network as a thermal buffer is avoided \rightarrow lower heat losses (distribution losses), surplus heat from the boiler plant is used optimally - Operation of the heating network during the summer months only at certain times when hot water is required and after communication with the decentralised storage facilities at the consumers → Lower heat losses (distribution losses) and savings of pump energy - Generally, more dynamic operation of the local heating network possible \rightarrow Consumers can be served more quickly with the required temperatures without the inertia of the boiler plant
+- Use of the heating network as a thermal buffer is avoided $\rightarrow$ lower heat losses (distribution losses), surplus heat from the boiler plant is used optimally - Operation of the heating network during the summer months only at certain times when hot water is required and after communication with the decentralised storage facilities at the consumers $\rightarrow$ Lower heat losses (distribution losses) and savings of pump energy - Generally, more dynamic operation of the local heating network possible $\rightarrow$ Consumers can be served more quickly with the required temperatures without the inertia of the boiler plant

-Furthermore, the planned measures by load balancing and peak load coverage will prevent or reduce the disadvantageous partial/low-load operation of the boiler plant and thus achieve the following positive effects
+Furthermore, the implemented measures by load balancing and peak load coverage have positive effects on the partial/low-load operation of the boiler plant and thus achieve the following positive effects

-- Increase of the efficiency of the fuel boilers → Saving of primary energy (fuel savings) → CO2 savings through lower energy expenditure for the provision of the wood chips (production, transport, etc.) - Lower emissions of pollutants (carbon monoxide (CO), dust, NOx and volatile organic carbon compounds (CnHm)) - Increase of the service life of the plant components → Significant saving of ecological resources, which would result from an early complete renewal of the boiler plant - Increase of sweeping intervals (more time windows are available due to the on/off operation of the boiler plant) \rightarrow Increase of efficiency, reduction of pollutant emissions - Extension of maintenance intervals → lower maintenance costs
+- Increase of the efficiency of the fuel boilers $\rightarrow$ Saving of primary energy (fuel savings) $\rightarrow$ CO2 savings through lower energy expenditure for the provision of the wood chips (production, transport, etc.) - Lower emissions of pollutants (carbon monoxide (CO), dust, NOx and volatile organic carbon compounds (CnHm)) - Increase of the service life of the plant components - Considerable saving of ecological resources for the production of a new boiler plant, which would result from avoiding the early complete replacement of the boiler plant - Increase of sweeping intervals (more time windows are available due to the on/off operation of the boiler plant) - Increase of efficiency, reduction of pollutant emissions - Extension of maintenance intervals $\rightarrow$ lower maintenance costs

-The tool developed within WP T3 will further enable to achieve higher benefits in operation of the plant.
-With the help of the tool it will be possible to compute the optimal schedule of boilers operation throughout the day in terms of their power and their switch-on and switch-off times.
-Needed inputs will be the predicted daily heat consumption profile of the consumers (jointly, sum of all consumptions) as well as the admissible starting temperature interval and flow.
-In this way it will be possible to re-assure that the qualitatively described boiler section operation strategy is indeed optimal and to eventually quantitatively assess the switch-on and switch-off times for the boilers as well as their operating powers when in on-state throughout the day.
+In addition to that, the "Optimal Heat Source Scheduler" which was developed within WP T3 enables the further improvement of the boiler efficiency.
+With the help of the tool, it is possible to compute the optimal boilers operation for the next day.
+Needed inputs are the predicted daily heat consumption profile of the consumers (jointly, sum of all consumptions) as well as the admissible starting temperature interval and the flow temperature.
+In this way it is possible to re-assure that the qualitatively described boiler section operation strategy is indeed optimal and to eventually quantitatively assess the switch-on and switch-off times for the boilers as well as their operating powers when in on-state throughout the day.

-$^{^{8}}$ 1,164 [kWh/(m3K)] x 38 [m3] x 30 [K] / 600 [kW] = 2,2 [h]
+&lt;sup>8 1,164 [kWh/(mK)] x 38 [m] x 30 [K] / 600 [kW] = 2,2 [h]